deenr/angular-reval/README.md

+# Work in progress..

-# Sphience - Research Equipment Accessibility Project
+## Sphience - Research Equipment Accessibility Project

 Sphience is a web application dedicated to revolutionizing research equipment accessibility and fostering collaboration among students, researchers, and professors.
 Our platform serves as a centralized hub, connecting individuals and institutions and empowering them to make groundbreaking discoveries and advancements in their respective fields.